 Take a break from the bad news…

-And my spare time had been divided between preparing work or socialising with friends (an essential part of Dublin life).
+And my spare time had been divided between preparing the next day’s training and socialising with friends.

 The diet of gloom and doom that the media provided got to me – just from looking at the headlines!